Deep importance sampling using tensor trains with application to a priori and a posteriori rare event estimation

-Then, we fix the number of compartments to $K = 5$, and investigate the impact of the tensor rank~$r$ and the smoothing width $\gamma^*$ on the accuracy of deep importance sampling.
+Then, we fix the number of compartments to $K = 5$, and investigate the impact of the TT rank~$r$ and the smoothing width $\gamma^*$ on the accuracy of deep importance sampling.
 Firstly, we set $\gamma^*=10^4/I_{\max}$ and vary $r$.
 As shown in Fig.~\ref{fig:SIR-rank-gamma}, the errors in all approximate densities decay with $r$ until the discretization error is reached, whereas the number of function evaluations in Alg.~\ref{alg:dirt} appears to depend quadratically on~$r$.
-Secondly, we fix the tensor rank to $r=7$ and vary the smoothing width $\gamma^*$.
+Secondly, we fix the TT rank to $r=7$ and vary the smoothing width $\gamma^*$.
 As shown in the right plot of Fig.~\ref{fig:SIR-rank-gamma}, the error in approximating the smoothed optimal importance density depends monotonically on $\gamma^*$.
 This is expected, since a larger $\gamma^*$ leads to a less smooth final biasing density $\phi^{(L)}_n(\bx)$ that is more difficult to approximate for Alg.~\ref{alg:dirt}.
 In contrast, the Hellinger distance of the approximation to the true optimal biasing density $p^*(\bx)$ grows strongly as $\gamma^*$ decreases.
 The optimal value of $\gamma^*$ is therefore an intermediate one, achieved for this example between $10^3/I_{\max}$ and $10^4/I_{\max}$.

 \paragraph{Variance reduction via sample correlation} To confirm the variance reduction suggested by Lemma~\ref{lemma:delta} we let $K = 5$, $I_{\max} = 88$, $\gamma^* = 3000/I_{\max}$ and $r=7$.
 We consider positively correlated seed samples $U_p=U_q \sim \lambda$ with $a=1$, uncorrelated samples $U_p \sim\lambda$ and $U_q\sim\lambda$ with $a=0$, and negatively correlated samples with $a=-2/3$ and produce $20$ batches of ratio estimators with $N = 2^{12}$ samples each.
 The relative standard deviations of the estimated {\it a posteriori} risk are 1.2e-2, 1.4e-2 and 2.4e-2 for positively correlated, uncorrelated, and negatively correlated samples, respectively.
 Thus, the error is indeed reduced by making the correlation $\mathrm{corr}(\Theta_Q. \Theta_Z)>0$ positive, which confirms the result of Lemma~\ref{lemma:delta}.